Super Shotgun Exterminator

 Due to the time constraints on this project, and the team being created with only designers, we were encouraged to use asset packs.

-With that in mind, it was interesting to work within the constraints of what walls and tiles I was given.
-The goal for this layout was to be able to create a looping floorplan.
+With that in mind, it was an interesting challenge to work within the constraints of what walls and tiles I was given.

+The goal for this layout was to be able to create a looping floorplan for horde-like tailing within combat.
 I wanted to create a space where the player wouldn’t be as easily trapped, given the swarming behavior we intended for the bugs.

 The basement level transitioned from being an more open level feeling to more claustrophobic.